We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-In some cases, however, a serious medical condition may be causing the pain.
+Leg pain can be dull or sharp.
 See your doctor if you’re experiencing severe or persistent leg pain.
 Getting a prompt diagnosis and treatment for any underlying conditions may prevent the pain from getting worse and improve your long-term outlook.

 Some of the more common causes of leg pain are minor or temporary conditions that your doctor can treat effectively.